-Cherry Pie Crumb Bars Recipe - quick and easy crumb bars with fresh cherry filling.
+These Cherry Pie Crumb Bars are quick and easy crumb bars with fresh cherry filling.
 Buttery crumb topping and sweet fruit filling make this a perfect summer dessert!

 It's hard to decide what part of these bars is better: the buttery and crunchy crumb topping or the sweet cherry filling that just screams summer!
 Enjoy these Cherry Pie Crumb Bars dusted with powdered sugar, a la mode with a scoop of ice cream or packed in your lunchbox.